In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 Your lead qualification criteria will be determined by your business and its goals.
 But for the most part, you can qualify leads by learning about a lead’s goals, pain points, buying authority, and budget.

 There are two broad qualification stages any business has to worry about: You’ve got marketing, and you’ve got sales.

 Sales qualification confirms information from a sales perspective.

 Marketing qualification is undertaken by a team responsible for all the marketing activities.
 (If this is unclear, I’ll explain it more in-depth next section.)

-Ideally, the number of marketing and sales qualified leads (MQLs and SQLs) should coincide.
+Ideally, the number of marketing qualified leads (MQLs) and sales qualified leads (SQLs) should coincide.

 If the sales department rejects too many leads, you likely need to correct the marketing qualification criteria or add new conditions altogether.

 This could be accomplished by: